enisz/igdb/db/assets/templates/02-the-query-builder.md

         )
     );

-    // traditional approach, multiple criteria as a string
+    // with options array, multiple criteria as a string
     $options = array(
         "where" => array(
             "release_dates.platform = 8",